Battle of Koziatyn: Opposing forces

 The Polish units consisted of a Cavalry Division as well as several smaller detachments.
-The division was composed of 192 officers and 6260 privates and NCOs, as well as 5881 horses.
+The division was composed of 192 officers and 6260 privates and NCOs, and 5881 horses.
 It was equipped with only 8 Russian 3 in guns and 8 Italian 75 mm guns, as well as 69 machine guns of various calibers.
 The rear of the division was to be guarded by the Polish 15th Infantry Division that was to follow the assaulting cavalry and replace it as soon as the town was taken and secured.

 The Russian defenders consisted of the 44th and 58th Rifle Divisions, as well as various smaller elements of both the 12th and 14th Red Armies.